Preventing Freeze Damage to a Spa or Hot Tub

 If you discover a spa or hot tub that is solid frozen, and maybe you spot some freeze damage already, the equipment needs to be thawed out.
 If there are cracked pipes, using electric space heaters could be unsafe, under the skirt.

 If you have a camping tent large enough to place over the spa, you can thaw out a spa in a few hours.
 When I was servicing spas in Colorado, we had a tent we used whenever we'd get a 'frozen spa' call.
-We used a small kerosene heater once the tent was set up over the spa, and monitored it closely.
 If there was freeze damage, (and there usually was), we would drain it completely, make the repair and fill it back up.

 Adding hot water to the spa is another old trick.
 With a small adapter, a garden hose can be attached to most sink faucets, to bring hot water to the spa, to raise the water temperature for a faster thaw.
 In some cases, you can gently wet frozen pipes with warm water - just don't spray any motors, electronics or controls.